sudharsan-code-maker/chatbot/README.md

 # Chatbot
-[python-wechaty](https://github.com/wechaty/python-wechaty) is an unified conversational RPA SDK for chatbot maker.
+[sudharsan-code-maker](https://github.com/sudharsan-code-maker) is an unified conversational RPA SDK for chatbot maker.
 Developer at least use six lines code to create chatbot base on multi-ims, eg: wechat, wechat official account, dingtalk, lark, whatsapp, giter, and so on ...

-There are [chinese documents](https://wechaty.readthedocs.io/) and [english documents](http://wechaty.js.org/) for developers to create their own chatbots.

 ### Prerequisites